bu-ist/web-router-infrastructure/README.md

 Note: During the initial transition to the new approach step 3 will need to be different.
 That is because the base and iam stacks of the non-blue/green infrastructure are used by the old WAF version 1 implementation (and the CloudFront logs which are examined by our WAFv1 implementation).
-In that case we would manually delete the landscapes' main-landscape stack (`buaws-webrouter-main-sys` for example) to minimize the overhead of that infrastructure.
+In that case we would manually delete the landscapes' main-landscape stack (`buaws-webrouter-main-syst` for example) to minimize the overhead of that infrastructure.

 ## VPC VPN configuration